 Guillaume Poncet-Montange, Pharm.D., Ph.D.

-Guillaume Poncet-Montange is a senior research scientist I in the Center for the Development of Therapeutics (CDoT) at the Broad Institute of MIT and Harvard, working in Chris Lemke’s group where he leads a project in collaboration with Calico and AbbVie.
-Poncet-Montange is a pharmaceutical scientist with a focus on early drug discovery, including structure-guided drug design, fragment-based drug design, and direct-binding assays.
-He has worked in numerous therapeutic areas including neurodegenerative diseases (prion proteins), oncology (epigenetics, nuclear receptors, immuno-oncology), and infectious diseases (bacterial and viral).
+Guillaume Poncet-Montange is a senior group leader in the Center for the Development of Therapeutics (CDoT) at the Broad Institute of MIT and Harvard.
+He leads the structural biology group and a multi-disciplinary therapeutic project involving 50 scientists through a collaboration with Calico and AbbVie.
+Poncet-Montange is a pharmaceutical scientist with a passion for drug discovery, and he worked in numerous therapeutic areas including neurodegenerative diseases, oncology (epigenetics), and infectious diseases.

 Poncet-Montange holds a Pharm.D. from Université Paul Sabatier Toulouse III and a Ph.D. in structural biology from the University of Montpellier 1.
 His postdoctoral research was undertaken first at the University of Montpellier 2 and subsequently at the University of California, San Francisco in the lab of Nobel Laureate Stanley Prusiner.